vict0rcarvalh0/pinocchio-guide/README.md

 ```

 ### SyncNative
-Synchronizes the lamports balance of a wrapped SOL account with its stored value.
+Synchronizes a native token account’s balance with its lamports.
+This is crucial for ensuring accuracy when working with Solana-native tokens.

 ```rust
 use pinocchio::{